MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ---
 title: Large sessions
 author: KevinAsgari
-description: Learn about using large sessions with Xbox Live multiplayer platform. ms.author: kevinasg ms.date: 07/11/2017 ms.topic: article
+description: Using large sessions (more than 100 members) with the Multiplayer platform. ms.author: kevinasg ms.date: 07/11/2017 ms.topic: article